d0h000n/authored-problems/README.md

 | I2 | 물탱크 알바 (Hard) | 🔴 **Hard** | 김창연, 김도훈 | [BOJ 32225](https://www.acmicpc.net/problem/32225) |

 > Problems with no co-author listed are solely authored by Dohoon Kim.
 For credit and reuse, please attribute all listed authors of the problem.

+### People & Stories

+A few highlights from the contest series:

+- **Changyeon Kim (김창연)** participated as a contestant in the 1st edition.
+He went on to develop a deep interest in competitive programming, joined the **2nd edition as a problem setter**, and after entering university, placed **2nd in his university's internal contest**.
+Congratulations!
+- **Jinseo Baek (백진서)** completed the KOI training camp while still in middle school.
+He contributed to both editions as a problem setter and organizer.
+- Several middle schoolers who first encountered Codemaster through its **BOJ Open Contest** mirror in the 1st or 2nd edition went on to enroll at Songdo High School, where they continue to study competitive programming actively.

 ## Usage Policy